-- Host one resource fair per semester with a focus on campus resources, academic support or any other resources considered appropriate by the programming group.
+- Host one resource workshop per semester with a focus on campus resources, academic support or any other sources considered appropriate by the group.

-- Collaborate with fellow unit RPLs, other student groups and resources.
+- Collaborate with residential peer leaders and with other student groups and resources.

 5. Providing bias intervention support